pabloinsente/sf_for_beh_ss/README.md

 ## Usage

  Python scripts and jupyter notebooks are provided in the ```/src``` directory.
-The step by step instructions are next in this document.
+The step-by-step instructions are next in this document.

 ## Tutorial Outline